tejasdkulkarni/mrkulk.github.io/_posts/2016-04-14-open-questions-ai.md

 updated: 2016-04-14 04:04
 ---

 > This is a running post aggregating some key open questions in Machine Intelligence.
-If you want to suggest an update, let me know.
+If you want to suggest an update, email me -- tejasdkulkarni@gmail.com

 ## The nature and origin of goals and intrinsic motivation
 <div class="divider"></div>